edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 1. Open your Kibana instance and select **Management** located on the left hand panel.

 1. Open **Saved Objects** page, then use the **Import** to upload the `clickstream_kibana.json` file (a copy of it is saved in the scripts dir in the git repo).

+1. If prompted to Automatically overwrite all saved objects?
+Select **Yes, overwrite all objects**.

 1. If successful, you should see a new Dashboard under Saved Objects.
 Click the imported dashboard and select **View dashboard**.